aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

 - We encourage you to try it on non-production instances to validate accuracy and business value.
 - Try different LLM models and APIs
 - Experiment with different LLM prompts and inference parameters (easily adjusted using QnABot Settings - discussed below)
-- Run throughtput testing and inference endpoint scale testing to properly estimate deployment size/costs..
-NOTE we do not yet have any scale/costing guidelines.
+- Run throughput testing and inference endpoint scale testing to properly estimate deployment size/costs..
+NOTE we do not yet have any scale/costing guidelines, so please share your findings.

 With this release, QnaBot can use: